MarioBossReal/godot-modern-titlebar/README.md

 In the future, I want to test out how well Godot reacts to extending the client area into the non-client area.
-If it reacts well, then the native titlebar can be used and the window buttons won't have to be recreated, which would be ideal for preserving more native system functions and woudld pave the way for allowing non-client drawing in the editor for other operating systems.
+If it reacts well, then the native titlebar can be used and the window buttons won't have to be recreated, which would be ideal for preserving more native system functions and would pave the way for allowing non-client drawing in the editor for other operating systems.

 <img width="1971" height="1192" alt="image" src="https://github.com/user-attachments/assets/9e527c2a-c090-4c97-ba2b-3bf75459f070" />